 The Hennessy family name is an Anglicisation of Ó hAongusa (its form in the Irish language) which means descendant of Aonghus or Angus (a native Irish personal name meaning the chosen one).
 The name is apparently an ancient one.
-The first hint of this is the Ó prefix which, along with Ua, means "grandson of".
+The first hint of this is the Ó prefix, which, along with Ua, means "grandson of".
 Also, there is a character in mediaeval Irish mythology called Aonghusa who was supposed to be a chief of the Fir Bolg people.
-These were said to have lived in Ireland prior to the arrival of the Celts.
+These were said to have lived in Ireland before the arrival of the Celts.
 Dún Aonghasa, a 2500-year-old fort on Inishmore, one of the Aran Islands situated off the Galway coast, is associated with him.

 Pocket Book of Irish Family Names, Ida Grehan, Appletree Press, Belfast, 1985.